queenisabaer/wishlist/README.md

 <summary> Wishlist Management</summary>
 <br>

-The Wish List Management includes the following areas: Adding a new list, Wish list detail view, Editing or deleting an existing list, Adding items to a wish list, Displaying an overview of all existing wish lists. <br>
+The Wish List Management includes the following topics: Adding a new list, Wish list detail view, Editing or deleting an existing list, Adding items to a wish list, Displaying an overview of all existing wish lists. <br>

  - **Adding a new wish list**<br>
 To add a new wish list, the user must sign up or log in.
 Then they can either go to the associated page via the navigation bar or a button on the home page.
 All form fields are required.
 The due date must be at least one day in the future.
 The default occasion is anniversary.
 The user is informed that they can add items to the wish list in the next step.
 In a future version I would like to include django formsets to create wish list and items at the same time as can be seen in the wireframes. <br>